 Typically a designer will create a grid containing some or all of the LED fixtures in their rig, and then assign each fixture or separately controllable part of a fixture as a "pixel" in the grid.
 Each LED element is allocated to a space in the grid - simply by entering the head numbers in the relevant grid position.
 It is not necessary to have an LED element allocated to each grid position - you can have spaces in the grid.
 This is very useful when using LED tiles and LED battens in abstract positions - the FX will be played back across all the elements in their correct positions.

-The MagicQ Media FX Engine can then be used to play back bitmaps, text, movies and in-built FX on the grid.
+The MagicQ Pixel Mapper can then be used to play back movies, bitmaps, text and in-built FX on the grid.
 If the user desires to run other kinds of effects or cuestacks that involve the same lights, it’s an easy thing to decide moment-by-moment which source of information is driving the lights that are in the grid.
-So Pixel Mapping becomes an option, but can be returned to the toolbox when not appropriate.

 The user can load custom bmp and jpeg bitmaps and mpeg movies onto the system for playback on the grids.
 Multiple FX layers can be played back on the grids with different mixing options between the layers.
 In addition to the playback of previously existing images or media, the Pixel Mapping engine can rapidly create powerful and elegant effects that are related to positioning data, but generated from simple geometrical rules and functions.
 This technique uses the Auto Group function button, which enables groups to be automatically generated based on the grid size.
 This makes it easy to quickly generate different FX that are based on movement from center to outside, or from the edges inward, for example.
 The in-built grid FX generator includes